GuptaAbhinavv/MapmyIndia/README.md

-3. Intrinsic Parameters:

 ###### FLOWCHART

 ###### IMPORTANT FUNCTIONS USED
-compare_ssim: Compute the mean structural similarity index between two images.
+**_compare_ssim_**: Compute the mean structural similarity index between two images.

-cv2.findChessboardCorners: Finds positions of the internal corners of the chessboard.
+**_cv2.findChessboardCorners_**: Finds positions of the internal corners of the chessboard.
 Returns a boolean value depending on if the given shape of corners are found, also returns location of the corners if true.

-cv2.cornerSubPix: The function iterates to find the sub-pixel accurate location of corners or radial saddle points.
+**_cv2.cornerSubPix_**: The function iterates to find the sub-pixel accurate location of corners or radial saddle points.

-cv2.drawChessboardCorners: Renders the detected chessboard corners.
+**_cv2.drawChessboardCorners_**: Renders the detected chessboard corners.

-cv2.calibrateCamera: Finds the camera intrinsic and extrinsic parameters from several views of a calibration pattern.
+**_cv2.calibrateCamera _**: Finds the camera intrinsic and extrinsic parameters from several views of a calibration pattern.
 Returns the rotation and translation matrix corresponding to each pattern.
-Also returns the camera intrinsic and distortion vector corresponding to lowest reprojection error. cv2.projectPoints: Projects 3D points to an image.
-Used for calculating the reprojection error. cv2.norm: Calculates the absolute or relative difference norm between the given image matrices.
+Also returns the camera intrinsic and distortion vector corresponding to lowest reprojection error.
+**_cv2.projectPoints_**: Projects 3D points to an image.
+Used for calculating the reprojection error.
+**_cv2.norm_**: Calculates the absolute or relative difference norm between the given image matrices.

 ###### RESULTS
 The algorithm takes 40 patterns from the given sample to calibrate the given camera.
 To cover all the possible orientations of the checkerboard, the selected sample images must be different in orientations.
 Three techniques have been used to select such samples-